 What’s the one piece of advice you’d give someone wanting to end up where you have?

 Roll the dice!!!
 Be curious and open to roles and opportunities that don’t necessarily follow the traditional career path – be prepared to take risks and jump in with both feet.
 We all have the self-doubt lizard on our shoulder that says you can’t do that, you don’t have the experience, or you’re not as good as someone else but you must try and keep it in check as it can be paralysing.
 I’ve taken a number of risks in my career where I’ve had to brush the lizard off and back myself.
 Sometimes it has paid off and other times it hasn’t, but even in the times where it hasn’t, I’ve learnt a tremendous amount along the way about myself, what work brings me meaning and what my tribe looks like.
 One of my favourite quotes is “Failure should be our teacher, not our undertaker.
 Failure is delay, not defeat.
 It is a temporary detour, not a dead end.
 Failure is something we can avoid only by saying nothing, doing nothing, and being nothing.”

 Recently I was at a health retreat taking some time to recharge, reflect and detox (I enjoy my food and wine!!).
 One morning on a hike, I got talking to one of the other guests.
 I wasn’t there to talk career/work but as these ‘getting to know you’ conversations always go, he asked me what I did, and I explained I was in between jobs.
 It turned out that he was looking for someone to help him out and my HR and corporate affairs skills were just what he needed.
-Fast forward and I’ve now started a contract role with him to assist on a new project!
-No position description, no scope, no guarantees.
+Fast forward and I’ve now started a contract role with him to assist on a new project which is ticking all the boxes in what I’d identified as my ideal role.
 Right now, the destination is not important, I’m curious about the journey so I’m rolling the dice and jumping in with both feet, who knows where it may go!